OXID-eSales/examples-module/README.md

   * Changing the implementation should not affect other layers
   * Interfaces are the contracts between layers
   * Data Transfer Objects (DTOs) used for data exchange between layers
+  * Factories are responsible for creating DTOs (e.g. from database rows)
+    * Centralizes mapping logic and makes it reusable and testable
 * Hexagonal architecture ideas
   * Ports(interfaces here) and adapters(implementations here)
   * Adapters depend on ports, not the other way round